 \subsubsection{First phase}

 We consider a bursty arrival and assume that all packets belonging to the previous RTT have left the queue.
 Then, the burst size (BS) can take the following values: $BS=1, 2, 4, 8, 16, 32, ...$.
-If $Z=0$, we assume that a maximum of 3 packets can be favoured in a row\footnote{The rationale is the following, if $Z=0$ a single packet (such as the SYN packet) is favoured and one RTT later, the burst of two packets (or larger) will be favoured if we consider that the first packet of this burst is directly served.}, the packets number that are favoured are $1, 2, 3, 4, 5, 6, 8, 9, 10, 16, 17, 18, ...$ and $1, 2, 4, 8, 16, 32, ...$ if $Z=1$.
-Thus, if $Z=0$, the probability to favour a packet of a flow of size $s$ is:
+If $Z=0$, we assume that a maximum of 3 packets can be favored in a row\footnote{The rationale is the following, if $Z=0$ a single packet (such as the SYN packet) is favored and one RTT later, the burst of two packets (or larger) will be favored if we consider that the first packet of this burst is directly served.}.
+The packets number that are favored in this case are $1, 2, 3, 4, 5, 6, 8, 9, 10, 16, 17, 18, ...$ and $1, 2, 4, 8, 16, 32, ...$ if $Z=1$.
+Thus, if $Z=0$, the probability to favor a packet of a flow of size $s$ is:

 and with $Z=1$: